mmbman/Katagiri/platform-sutra.md

 title: "Platform Sutra"
 ---

-Katagiri Roshi gave this series of seven talks on the *Platform Sutra* in 1987.
+Katagiri Roshi gave this series of seven talks on the *Platform Sutra* in March and April of 1987.

 ---